 If you are getting married, already married or contemplating tying the knot, owing taxes can have a big impact on the marriage depending on where you live.
 Filing taxes, also, will need to be thought thru carefully once you make the plunge.
-To solve this puzzle, the first fundamental question you will have to ask is whether you live in a Community Property Law or Common Law state.
+To solve this puzzle, the first fundamental question you will have to ask is whether you live in a Common Law or Community Property Law state.

-Common Law States (CL) are the other 42 states not above. (mostly on the Eastern seaboard and in the Midwest).
+Common Law States (CL) are most states, 42 states in total (mostly on the Eastern seaboard, the Midwest.
+Oregon is this western anomaly).

 If you are marrying someone in Common Law (CL) states, you can live separate financial lives as you are considered "separate entities."
 Here's how being married in CL states affects the following situations: